Education (EDUC)

 EDUC 355 Pedagogy in Grades 9-12 (4 Credits)

-Participants learn and apply the principles of effective long and short term planning of developmentally appropriate lessons for students in grades 9-12.
+Participants learn and apply the principles of effective long and short term planning of developmentally appropriate lessons for students in grades 9-12 or 5-12.
 In addition, participants develop a variety of authentic assessment strategies for their particular disciplinary area, including aspects of the MN Standards and appropriate National Standards.
 A field experience is required with this course.
+Taken the semester prior to student teaching.

 Prerequisites: EDUC 213